Aryan-Choudhari/Stock-Cycle-Tracker/README.md

 # Project Overview

-This project is a web application that fetches and analyzes stock data from Yahoo Finance using the yfinance library.
+This project is a web application that fetches and analyzes stock data of Indian Futures and Options Stocks (as on 19-06-2024) from Yahoo Finance using the yfinance library.
 It calculates the maximum continuous gain and loss days, as well as the gain and loss percentages for a list of stocks.
 The results are displayed on a simple web interface.
 This is a data minimg based trading strategy and which when combined with volume analysis can be helpful in identifying stocks which might experience a slight pull back or a minor bounce back from current levels based on historical trends analysed.

 ## Table of Contents